LuckyG3000/lguc/README.md

 ## About configuration options

 Most of these options are pretty straightforward a don't need any explanation.
-You can find some hints in the visual configuration editor for most of the options.\
+You can find some hints in the visual configuration editor for most of the options.<br/>
 **Colors:** all color options (those ending with _color) must be entered in a CSS compatible syntax, e.g, ```"red", "#02DD7F", "#fff", "rgb(120, 120, 120)", "rgba(64, 64, 64, 0.75)"```...

 **Spinning wheel:** The rotating speed of the wheel can be either constant or dynamic based on value of optional entity (e.g. Power, Current, Flow etc.).